lweedage/disaster-resilience/README.md

 ## Other scripts
 There are some other scripts in the repository that are used to calculate the S(I)NR at every location in a certain region (`main_SNR.py`), calculate the impact of a single BS failure (`main_BSfailure.py`) or plot some other stuff.

+## Interface
+On www.lotteweedage.nl/interface, you can find the visualization of our simulator.